 After 10 years and several contracts ending after the next Avengers movie, everything is on the table now.
 The movie does deliver in this department as it actually kills off several big players in the M.C.U.
 The question remains whether dead is really dead.
 This is a brave choice by Marvel, but I’m curious if they will cheat the audience by cooking up some convoluted scheme to undo Thanos’ handiwork.
 That fact that one of the Infinity Stones is a Time Stone is rather worrisome.

 Avengers: Infinity War is a movie that ends on a cliffhanger.
 It’s also the bleakest Marvel movie to date.
 This is as close as Marvel has come to the darker tone of the average DC movie.
 But there is still much to laugh.
 There are moments of humor even in the fiercest battles.
 These moments made me slightly chuckle, though they had some audience members in stitches.

 Avengers: Infinity War has some flaws, but I found it to be an impressive and overall really enjoyable movie.
 Despite the dour undertone or maybe even because of it.
 This movie finally feels if there are actually things at stake here.
 There is the constant feeling that certain characters can meet their demise at any minute.
 Especially human characters like Iron Man and Captain America.
 How much will a simple suit do against a God?

-Avengers: Infinity War isn’t a great movie, but it’s a great Marvel movie.
+Avengers: Infinity War isn’t a perfect movie, but it’s a perfect Marvel movie.
 This is what they have been building up to these last 10 years.
 It does feel like we’re reaching the end of something.
 This movie does not work as a standalone movie, but as the penultimate chapter to an incredibly large franchise it’s an amazing cinematic experience.
 This movie left me wanting more as soon as the end credits started rolling.
 It is going to be a long wait.